SanDiegoCodeSchool/lti-node-example/README.md

 Finally, when the student clicks Done, the student is returned to the Platform.
 The Teacher or Administrator on the Platform should be able to see that a grade has been used for test student for the Example Tool.

+Congradulations!
+You have now created your own Ims-Global Lti v1.3 external tool.
+You now have the knowledge to build all sorts of external tools without needing to learn the specifications or authorization flow.
+If you would like to learn more about these processes, you can checkout our demo launch flow below.

 ### B. View the OIDC Tool Launch Flow

 The Example Tool repo also contains an illustration of the Authorization flow which occurs within the Library when you drop a Tool into a Platform.
 In order to run the example, start the MongoDB and your server by running in separate terminals: